jncox/Workshop_setup-guide_rtd/xtract-vm/xtract-vm.rst

 Now Power on the **Xtract-VM** VM.

-When it completes it will open a browser window to the **Xtract for VMs** Dashboard.
+When it completes open a browser window to the **Xtract for VMs** Dashboard http://10.21.XX.42.

 Accept the EULA, and click **Continue**.